A Guide To Placing Your Garden Room

 There are a surprisingly large number of considerations when planning your new garden room; the design and specification of the room itself, how it will be used and of course budget.
 It goes without saying that choosing the right spot for your new room is pretty crucial too, if you want to get the most enjoyment from it, or even avoid having to move it!

 Most important of all is understanding your legal obligations in respect of planning and building regulations.
 In October 2008, new regulations came into effect which considers outbuildings to be permitted development (not needing planning permission) subject to a few limits and conditions.
 If you wish to avoid the planning process these conditions need to be met, although many people decide that they require a building that falls outside of permitted development and submit successful applications.
 Full details can be found on the planning portal website but here a few useful guidelines:

-Siting your garden room or garden office to the front of your property generally requires planning permission.
+Siting your garden room to the front of your property generally requires planning permission.
 Most people prefer their garden room to be in the back garden and unless your property is a listed building, or is situated in a national park or area of outstanding beauty this is permitted… with a few buts!